Skip to main content

 • You have securely received your Client ID and Client Secret

-• Postman is configured to automatically retrieve and refresh Access Tokens
+• Postman is configured to automatically retrieve and refresh access tokens

 • You can successfully call Pleo APIs in the Staging environment